johnSmithPl/analytics_engineer_proj/README.md

 -   `dtm_avg_transacted_amount_by_typology_country`: Calculates the average transacted amount by store typology and country.
 -   `dtm_avg_time_to_5_transactions`: Calculates the average time it takes for a store to have its first 5 transactions.
 -   `dtm_overall_avg_time_to_5_transactions`: Calculates the overall average time it takes for a store to have its first 5 transactions.
-        Instructions were a bit ambiguous about granurality of result for `dtm_avg_time_to_5_transactions`, then this one just just in case for overall summary.
+        Instructions were a bit ambiguous about granularity of result for `dtm_avg_time_to_5_transactions`, so this one is included just in case for overall summary.
 As it was very easy to build.
 -   `dtm_percentage_transactions_by_device_type`: Calculates the percentage of transactions by device type.
 -   `dtm_top_10_products_sold`: Calculates the top 10 products sold.
 -   `dtm_top_10_stores_by_amount`: Calculates the top 10 stores by transacted amount.

-## Scalability
+## Scalability and performance

-The data model is designed to be scalable for larger volumes of data.
-The use of incremental models in the intermediate layer is a key feature for scalability, as it avoids full table scans on large datasets.
-The models in data mart layer were written in a way that should be efficient for big datasets.

-In a production environment, the following additional steps could be taken to improve scalability:
-TODO: describe
+### As implemented:
+The data model leverages incremental models in the intermediate layer (e.g., fct_transactions).
+Each dbt run processes only new or changed rows and avoids full-table scans.
+In the datamart layer, models use efficient SQL patterns, like CTEs with early filtering, pre-aggregation before joins, and only necessary columns to minimize data movement and keep queries performant on growing datasets.

+### Future considerations:
+For the production setup, this could be improved further.
+However, it would heavily depend on database/warehouse technology.
+For PostgreSQL (as used here), this would involve indexing strategies on frequently queried columns, partitioning large tables (e.g., fct_transactions), etc. For analytical databases like Snowflake, it could mean manually defining clustering keys or relying on automatic clustering and micropartitioning.
+Solutions like materialized views, etc., could also be considered.

+On the other hand, extremely beneficial could be well-designed orchestration with tools like Airflow.

 ## Data Loading Strategy